-- 3.72 The select committee is the main parliamentary institution with which public servants have contact.
+- 3.91 The select committee is the main parliamentary institution with which public servants have contact.
 Senior public servants regularly represent the Executive and support the government in terms of the government's accountability to the House of Representatives through select committees.
 The primary responsibility of officials is to their Ministers when they provide information or advice to select committees.
-Officials are subject to ministerial direction on answers to be given and information to be supplied to select committees. - 3.73 The State Services Commission and the Office of the Clerk of the House of Representatives have issued detailed guidance on the relationship between officials and select committees (Officials and Select Committees Guidelines, available on the State Services Commission's website, and Working with Select Committees, on the Parliament website).
-Officials should consult these guidelines before attending a select committee (either as an adviser or as a witness) or providing information to a select committee. - 3.74 The House of Representatives must receive free and frank answers and evidence from those who appear before its committees.
+Officials are subject to ministerial direction on answers to be given and information to be supplied to select committees. - 3.92 The Public Service Commission and the Office of the Clerk of the House of Representatives have issued detailed guidance on the relationship between officials and select committees (Officials and Select Committees Guidelines, available on the Public Service Commission's website and Working with Select Committees, on the Parliament website).
+Officials should consult these guidelines before attending a select committee (either as an adviser or as a witness) or providing information to a select committee. - The House of Representatives must receive free and frank answers and evidence from those who appear before its committees.
 Parliamentary proceedings are protected by parliamentary privilege to ensure that those participating in them, including witnesses before select committees, do so without fear of external consequences.
-Officials from state sector agencies appear before select committees to support ministerial accountability, and their conduct must be consistent with this principle.
-Therefore, at a minimum, they have an obligation to manage risks and apply a "no surprises" approach in briefing their Ministers. - 3.75 See paragraphs 7.108 7.122 for information on the role of Ministers in relation to select committees.
+Officials from public sector agencies appear before select committees to support ministerial accountability, and their conduct must be consistent with this principle.
+Therefore, at a minimum, they have an obligation to manage risks and apply a "no surprises" approach in briefing their Ministers.

+3.94 See paragraphs 7.113 - 7.127 for information on the role of Ministers in relation to select committees.

-Caucus and caucus committees
+Caucus and caucus committees, and mMembers of Parliament

-3.76 Ministers may from time to time ask officials to attend a meeting of a caucus committee or caucus, particularly to support Ministers in briefing their colleagues about a current issue or proposed legislation.
-Requests from other sources for officials to attend caucus or caucus committee meetings must be relayed through the relevant Minister and should be accepted only with the Minister's agreement.
+Ministers may from time to time ask officials to attend a meeting of a caucus committee or caucus, or provide a briefing to a mMember or Mmembers of Parliament, particularly to support Ministers in briefing their colleagues about a current issue or proposed legislation.
+Requests from other sources for officials to attend caucus or caucus committee meetings, or to brief a Mmember of Parliament, must be relayed through the relevant Minister and should be accepted only with the Minister's agreement.
 The role of officials at these meetings is to provide factual information only.
 Officials should not comment on the merits of government or party proposals.
-See paragraphs 7.29 and 7.57 - 7.60 for information on the role of Ministers in relation to caucus(es) and caucus committees.
+See paragraphs 7.30 and 7.61 - 7.64 for information on the role of Ministers in relation to caucus(es) and caucus committees.